 Chateau La Tour de Mons is one of the older estates in the Medoc as it has a history that dates back almost 1,000 years to the 13th century.

 CA Grands Crus is the wine estate division of the massive French bank Credit Agricole.
-CA Grands Crus are quite experienced in the Bordeaux region as they own several estates in various appellations including Pauillac, St. Estephe and Sauternes.
+CA Grands Crus were already quite experienced in the Bordeaux region as they own several estates in various appellations including Pauillac, St. Estephe, and Sauternes.

 Chateau La Tour de Mons Vineyard, Terroir, Grapes, Winemaking

-The 48 hectare vineyard of Chateau La Tour de Mons is planted to 56% Merlot, 38% Cabernet Sauvignon and 6% Petit Verdot.
-This should a change in the vineyard because previously, they had Cabernet Franc also planted in their vineyard, but those vines have been completely removed.
-They have a terroir of gravel, clay and limestone soils.
+The sizeable 58-hectare vineyard of Chateau La Tour de Mons is planted to 56% Merlot, 38% Cabernet Sauvignon and 6% Petit Verdot.
+This shows a change in the vineyard because previously, they had Cabernet Franc also planted in their vineyard, but those vines have been completely removed.
+They have a terroir of gravel, clay, and limestone soils.

-The 50 hectare Left Bank vineyard of Chateau La Tour de Mons has 48 hectares under vine that is placed in one large single block of vines.
-Located not all that far from the Gironde, this is really good terroir.
-I wonder why the estate was not part of the 1855 Classification.
+The 58 hectare Left Bank vineyard of Chateau La Tour de Mons is placed in one large single block of vines.
+Located not all that far from the Gironde river, this is a really good terroir.
+I wonder why the estate was not part of the 1855 Classification?

 On average, the vines are 30 years of age.
 However, they also have old vines.
 Their oldest vines were planted all the way back in 1934.